irao413/project2-amazon-fires/README.md

 ## Visualizations
 * Bar/line chart of of Brazil fire and deforestation
-  * Using Chartist, a JS library not covered in class
+  * Using Chart.js, a JS library not covered in class
   * Includes user-driven interaction (click to change data displayed)

 ![](static/images/chartist_line_bar.png)

 * Line chart of Brazil fires, deforestation, CO2 emissions, GDP, and beef exports
-  * Using Chartist, a JS library not covered in class
+  * Using Chart.js, a JS library not covered in class
   * Includes user-driven interaction (click to change data displayed)

 ![](static/images/gdp.png)